 - Respect in Our Workplace that sets out interaction boundaries and hiring best practices at our workplace;

 - Respect for Our Business Partners which guides us on proper engagement with external parties; and

 - Respect for Our Shareholders that summarises our commitment towards ensuring shareholder value.

 The CoC demonstrates our commitment to doing business the right and ethical way.

 We comply with all applicable laws and regulations in every jurisdiction that we operate in.
 We have zero tolerance for fraud, corruption and violation of laws and regulations.
 The tone for adherence on compliance and regulation matters are set right from the top, at the Board.

-The management of compliance is governed and supported by the Compliance Management Framework which is a Board-approved framework that outlines the structure and key processes for identifying and ensuring compliance with applicable legislations, regulatory requirements, and internal policies and procedures.
+The management of compliance is governed and supported by the Group Compliance Management Framework which is a Board-approved framework that outlines the governance structure and key processes for identification, assessment and monitoring of compliance risks, ensuring compliance with applicable laws and regulations as well as internal policies and procedures.
 The Compliance Department directs and supports the development of overarching compliance policies and procedures while facilitating the implementation of policies and procedures across the Company.
 Business units are responsible for the implementation of the CoC as well as regulatory compliance policies and programmes.